I was going to do a "life" post instead of posting back-to-back baked goods that both consist of zucchini, but I'm way too jazzed about these cookies.

 - 1/2 cup dark brown sugar, packed

-- 1/4 cup granulated sugar
+- 1/4 cup organic white cane sugar

 - 1 tsp vanilla extract

-- 1 cup dark chocolate chips
+- 1 cup semisweet chocolate chips

-- Preheat oven to 350 degrees and line two baking sheets with parchment paper.
+- Line two baking sheets with parchment paper.

-- In a medium bowl, sift together flour, salt, baking powder, and baking soda.
+- In a medium bowl, whisk together flour, baking soda, and salt.

-- Stir in chocolate chips.
+- Stir in zucchini, chocolate chips, and coconut.

 - Divide cookie dough into 12 balls and place on cookie sheets.